White hat vs. Black hat SEO

 Search engines like Google represent an ever-changing landscape for both the ‘good’ guys and the ‘bad’ guys.
 The same black hat link building scheme that might get your competitor a high page rank one week will inevitably send it crashing down to the bottom of the results, or even banned from Google’s search results, the next week.
 White hat SEO may have more hurdles to clear and steps to take, but the progress is long lasting.

 This is why it is so important to work with an SEO firm that knows what they are doing.
-As Kristen Peters pointed out in her blog, “To Do Good SEO, It’s Going to Cost You,” what you may initially save in time or money with black hat/low-value SEO will eventually be dwarfed by what you spend trying to clean up the damage it can do.
+As Kristen Peters pointed out in her blog, what you may initially save in time or money with black hat/low-value SEO will eventually be dwarfed by what you spend trying to clean up the damage it can do.

 Just what does that damage look like, exactly?
 Stay tuned…